JuliaLinearAlgebra/WoodburyMatrices.jl/README.md

 ## Efficiency and thread-safety

-(Sym)Woodbury allocates internal temporary storage for intermediate results in `W*v` and `W\v` where `v` is a vector.
+If passed the keyword argument `allocatetmp=true`, (Sym)Woodbury allocates internal temporary storage for intermediate results in `W*v` and `W\v` where `v` is a vector.
 This eliminates memory allocation for these common operations.

 However, using the same `W` across multiple threads can lead to race conditions.
-In such cases, construct `W` with the keyword option `allocatetmp=false` to disable this optimization.
+Hence, this optimization is opt-in and should only be used if you know it is safe.